-Koh Tao island has some pretty incredible viewpoints but I have to say that the Sunset View Point Koh Tao makes it into the top 15 things to do in Koh Tao.
+Koh Tao island has some pretty incredible viewpoints but I have to say that Sunset Viewpoint is my favorite.

-Located high in the hills in the northern end of the island, Sunset View Point Koh Tao offers incredible west facing views overlooking the popular Sairee Beach and a popular spot for sunset.
+Located high in the hills at the northern end of the island, Sunset Viewpoint offers incredible west-facing views overlooking the popular Sairee Beach

 Sunset Viewpoint Koh Tao is a short 15-minute drive from Sairee Beach.
-Sunset Viewpoint has decent road access, but it is very steep and you may end up having to walk up the hill if your scooter doesn’t make it.
+There is decent road access, but it’s very steep and you may end up having to walk up the hill if your scooter doesn’t make it.